Graduate Scholars in A/P/A Archives

 A/P/A BRIDGE Program

-A/P/A BRIDGE was created by Asian/Pacific American (A/PA) student leaders through the Asian/Pacific/American Institute at NYU to cultivate “Asian/Pacific American” as a political identity, by doing the following:
+A/P/A BRIDGE was created by Asian/Pacific/American (A/P/A) student leaders through the Asian/Pacific/American Institute at NYU to cultivate “A/P/A” as a political identity.
+The group serves to foster spaces for the discussion of race, identity, and politics; and develop community organizing and leadership skills through:

 Community Building: Building intentional community by exploring the complexities and diversity of A/P/A as both a political and cultural identity